bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

     - for accessing the data in the database
       - that doesn’t expose ORM methods at all.
         - > `SpecialOffer.get_products`.
-  - In such an arrangement you would also normally separate your “domain model” classes from your Django `Model`.
+  - In such an arrangement
+    - you would also normally
+      - separate your “domain model” classes
+      - from your Django `Model`.
-  - > hah.
+  - > hah. kayak gitu. `tRPC` thing tea, meureun ya, `DRF`.

 ...